-Sam Robinson, glamorous owner of the lifestyle boutique The Cross, talks about life with her adorable, Staffie-cross rescue dog, Amelie.
+Sam Robinson, a glamorous owner of the lifestyle boutique The Cross, talks about life with her adorable, Staffie-cross rescue dog, Amelie.
 Sam lives in Kensington with her restaurateur husband, John, and children Jack and Otto.

 Amelie is a very friendly and affectionate dog.
 She adored Lily.
 Lily took a little time to come round to the idea of having to share her home with a young, cheeky puppy, but there were never any tricky moments between them.
 Amelie was only five months when she came to live with us, so the only challenges we faced were the usual challenges one faces with a puppy – general house training and so on.
 She settled into family life quickly and did not have problems adapting.
 She has just been a delight!
 Many of the Mayhew dogs are found starving or beaten up – it just breaks your heart – and Amelie had been abandoned.
 She is brilliant with the children – they love her energy and playfulness – and she is madly in love with my husband John; she likes to curl up on top of him like a pussycat!